Vanille-N/meander.typ/ROADMAP.md

   - [ ] overflow to a predefined layout
 - [ ] automatically order obstacles before containers, except if there are labels
 - [ ] container margin 4 directions
+- [ ] optimize the rectangles in ascii (need fewer of them for performance)

 ## Threading
 - [ ] handle paragraph breaks